Owen-Watt/Software-Engineer-portfolio/README.md

 # React Portfolio Website

-A Portfolio website made with React.js
+A Portfolio website made with React.js and Tailwind CSS.
+There is currently still CSS files being used, these are slowly being converted to tailwind CSS.

 ## Usage
 ### Installing